- Computational Social Science

 - have a cumulative GPA of at least 3.2

 If you are admitted, it will be contingent upon successful completion of your undergraduate degree.

 Cornell Undergraduates wishing to apply to the MPS program as an Early Admit candidate should follow the timeline outlined below in order to become eligible to apply for the program:

 Graduating in December with your undergraduate degree?

 - If the petition is approved, you will be allowed to enroll in graduate level courses for the Fall term that will count toward your MPS degree.
-During the fall term, you will be required to submit a Graduate Admissions application by October 15 for the upcoming spring term.
+During the fall term, you will be required to submit a Graduate Admissions application.
+Please see application deadlines on our admissions page.

 Graduating in May or August with your undergraduate degree?

 - If the petition is approved, you will be allowed to enroll in graduate level courses for the spring term that will count toward your MPS degree.
-You will be required to submit a Graduate Admissions application by January 5 for the upcoming fall term.
+You will be required to submit a Graduate Admissions application.
+Please see application deadlines on our admissions page.